filecoin-project/lotus-docs/content/en/lotus/configure/bootstrap/index.md

 ## Unlisted bootstrap nodes
 Bootstrapper nodes will automatically bootstrap with known bootstrappers.
-If you are operating your own infrastrucuture, you may want to manually peer your bootstrappers with each other.
+If you are operating your own infrastructure, you may want to manually connect your bootstrap nodes to each other.

 ```shell
 lotus net peers